-Selecting college can be a huge undertaking.
-You’re going to be faced with a massive amount of information — and misinformation.
+Deciding which college is right for you can be a huge undertaking.
+You're going to be faced with a massive amount of options – and misinformation – but Best Values Schools is here to help.

 College Degrees, Employability, and Earnings